adisingh007/india-tax-calculator/README.md

 This app calculates taxes in India!
+(Not considering deductions right now.
+Just flat tax!)

 To build, just run: